Vonng/pigsty/docs/PGSQL-MIGRATION.md

 **Caveats**

-You can use `./copy-seq 1000` to advance all sequence by a number (e.g. `1000`) after syncing sequences.
+You can use `./copy-seq 1000` to advance all sequences by a number (e.g. `1000`) after syncing sequences.
 Which may prevent potential serial primary key conflict in new clusters.

 You have to implement your own `./re-routing` script to route your application traffic from src to dst.
-Since we don't know how your traffic is routed (e.g dns, vip, haproxy or pgbouncer).
+Since we don't know how your traffic is routed (e.g dns, VIP, haproxy, or pgbouncer).
-Of course, you can always to that by hand...
+Of course, you can always do that by hand...

-You have to implement you own `./disable-src` script to restrict src cluster.
+You have to implement your own `./disable-src` script to restrict the src cluster.
-You can do that by changing HBA rules & reload (recommended), or just shuttling down postgres, pgbouncer or haproxy...
+You can do that by changing HBA rules & reload (recommended), or just shutting down postgres, pgbouncer, or haproxy...